tinyclub/linux-lab/README.md

 ##### non-interactive configuration

-A tool named `scripts/config` in linux kernel is helpful to get/set the kernel config options non-interactively, based on it, both of `kernel-getconfig/k-gc` and `kernel-setconfig/k-sc` are added to tune the kernel options, with them, we can simply "enable/disable/setstr/setval/getstate" of a kernel option or many at the same time:
+A tool named `scripts/config` in linux kernel is helpful to get/set the kernel config options non-interactively, based on it, both of `kernel-getconfig` and `kernel-setconfig` are added to tune the kernel options, with them, we can simply "enable/disable/setstr/setval/getstate" of a kernel option or many at the same time: